 - Increased risk of dental caries.
-Many children or individuals with eating disorders use sweetened beverages and candy for energy and to placate the feeling of hunger. - Severe dental erosion from vomiting causing sensitivity (predominantly palatal/lingual of anterior teeth) - Increased risk of periodontal disease, gingival bleeding and delayed healing - Mucosal lesions caused by direct exposure to acid or frictional trauma from item used to induce vomiting - Oral burning sensation - Osteoporosis including alveolar bone loss (anorexia) - Xerostomia - Altered taste sensation - Sialadenitis, with enlargement of Parotids and minor salivary glands
+Many individuals with eating disorders use sweetened beverages and candy for energy and to placate the feeling of hunger. - Severe dental erosion from vomiting causing sensitivity (predominantly palatal/lingual of anterior teeth) and from brushing and vigorous rinsing immediately following vomiting. - Increased sensitivity of teeth to temperature. - Changes in the color, shape, and length of teeth.
+Teeth can become brittle, translucent, and weak. - Increased risk of periodontal disease, gingival bleeding, and delayed healing. - Mucosal lesions caused by direct exposure to acid or frictional trauma from item used to induce vomiting. - Angular cheilosis.